Care support worker

 What it's like

-In this role, you would care for people who need support with daily activities like dressing, shopping and housework.
-This could include children, people with physical or learning disabilities, older people or families.
+In this role, you'll care for people who need support with daily activities like dressing, shopping and housework.
+You may work with children, people with physical or learning disabilities, older people or families.

-You’d talk to people about their needs with sensitivity and help them with tasks that will make their lives easier and happier.
-You might do this in people’s homes, in sheltered housing, at day centres or in places like nursing homes.
-Depending on where you work, you could:
+Care support workers speak to people about their needs in a sensitive way.
+You'll help them with tasks that'll make their lives easier and happier.
+You may do this in people's homes, in sheltered housing, at day centres or in places like nursing homes.

-• get to know the individuals you care for, their interests and their needs
+getting to know the individuals you care for, discovering their interests and needs

-• complete general household tasks such as housework, laundry and shopping
+completing general household tasks such as laundry, shopping and housework

-• help people with their money, pay bills and write letters
+assisting people to manage their money, pay bills and write letters

-As well as helping the individual, you might also help other family members get used to new caring responsibilities.
+As well as helping the individual, you might also support other family members as they get used to new caring responsibilities.

-Working with other health and social care professionals, you would arrange tailored care and development plans for each person and work to health and safety guidelines.
-Most positions in this role will pay an hourly wage, though some may be salaried.
+You'll need to work closely with other health and social care professionals.
+Together, you'll arrange tailored care and development plans for each person.
+Most care support worker positions will pay an hourly wage, but some may be salaried.

 Explore more information about this job